Black Metal

 The atmosphere is created with the frequent use of ambient sounds and effects, very rough and distorted guitar tones and the extensive use of reverb that makes you feel as if you have just entered an abandoned place you really shouldn’t have.

-If Death Metal can be paralleled to a violent horror movie, Black is a psychological horror one that makes you think about it a week after you’ve watched it.
+If Death Metal can be paralleled to a violent horror movie, Black is a psychological horror thriller that makes you think about it a week after watching it.

 If you can actually make out the notes clearly, it’s not Black Metal enough!